uholee922/uholee.github.io/index.md

 layout: frontpage
 ---

-## *Welcome to U-Ho's wiki blog.*
+## *Wiki*

-This page is for logging my works or Q/As so that I can remind myself and reuse them later.
+This page is for logging my Q/As during works so that I can remind myself and reuse them later.
 Feel free to comment on my posts with any opinions.